Neels669/alx-low_level_programming/0x00-hello_world/README.md

 and that piece of art is useful" - Dora Korpar, 2015-10-19

 followed by a new line, to the standard error.
 Not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts.
-Program returns 1.
+Program returns 1.In this case, write() has been used.
+This function only prints string characters.
+The no of bytes is specified.